sami-diaf/Topic-Scaling/README.md

 The number of topics could be increased to unfold potential hidden structures in the corpus.

 Example of application: State Of The Union (SOTU) addresses (1853-2019).

+dtm_sotu.py gives estimates a Dynamic Topic Model (DTM) **http://www.cs.columbia.edu/~blei/papers/BleiLafferty2006a.pdf** on the SOTU corpus.
+Two topics are learned for each time frame (decade)